Frequently Asked Questions

 What is the purpose of the SKA Nationals Series Registration Scheme?

 The SKA Registration Scheme is a system devised so that superkarters pay a deposit towards their participation in the Nationals.
-The Deposits assist SKA to pay if required a Deposit to the Series Promoters, currently the ARDC and TCNRC, to secure the event places for the superkart category.
+When run the Deposits assist SKA to pay if required a Deposit to the Series Promoters, currently the ARDC and TCNRC, to secure the event places for the superkart category.
 In return of this expression of faith by racing members, discounted race entry is part of the scheme.

 When SKA announces the Series Registration Scheme, why are there extra event Entry Forms to fill out later?

 Registrations are a lodgement of a ‘Form of Intent’ to take part in the Nationals Series with a paid deposit.
 That is separate to lodging an entry at each of the events.
 At each round there will be an Entry Form specific to the round and other necessary documents to complete.
 At times SKA is contracted to different race meeting promoters who have differing document requirements.

 Why is a company necessary to run the National Superkart Series?

 Superkart Nationals are conducted over a series of events with arrangements contracted with motorsport governing bodies and their insurers.
 Organisations that run events at this national level are structured as efficient business entities to provide legal and secure financial arrangements.
 SKA is structured similarly so as to present an ethical and professional business structure and image to enhance confidence in dealings with organisations.
 An ASIC national company entity structure legally allows national business dealings that may not be allowed to state administered incorporated associations.

 SKA’s company constitution is structured such that the directors each hold one Share of the business.
 The rules of the company are such that when a director leaves the board of the company, that director relinquishes the share in the company, thereby ensuring that the company is always controlled by serving directors.